-The decontamination service should provide the JAG/IHEEM decontamination audit which has been undertaken within a year of the JAG visit (available on dashboard on the JAG accreditation website).
+The decontamination service should provide the JAG/IHEEM decontamination audit which has been undertaken within a year of the JAG visit (available through the assessment dashboard on the JAG accreditation website).
 Any areas which require action should have been met or have a clear, time agreed action plan to address them.

 Decontamination policy and processes should be demonstrated to meet JAG standards (for example the same as if decontamination was being undertaken within the endoscopy service).

 Staff should have the appropriate skills and competencies for decontamination, in line with HTM 01-06.
 This should include all staff roles, for example staff who undertake bedside cleaning and tracking within the unit, and staff who undertake decontamination within the centralised unit.

 Where endoscopes are decontaminated from areas other than endoscopy (for example theatres or outpatients), the processes, record keeping, traceability, and training should be equal to that of endoscopy (for example, a endoscope from theatres can be shown that it is traced).
 The endoscope should be processed the same as when used in endoscopy, and staff should have the appropriate training and competencies at each step of the endoscope journey.

 Decontamination services provided by an outside provider, which is not part of the parent organisation, should have the following: